 A project to develop digital collection, storage and distribution strategies for multimedia anthropological information from the Himalayan region

 The Digital Himalaya project was designed by Alan Macfarlane and Mark Turin as a strategy for archiving and making available ethnographic materials from the Himalayan region.
 Based at the Department of Social Anthropology at the University of Cambridge, the project was established in December 2000.
 From 2002 to 2005, the project moved to the Department of Anthropology at Cornell University and began its collaboration with the University of Virginia.
-From August 2011, Digital Himalaya is colocated at Cambridge and Yale Universities.
+From July 2014, the project has relocated to the University of British Columbia, Vancouver, Canada, and is engaged in a long term collaboration with Sichuan University.

 Please support Digital Himalaya by searching Amazon through these links on our site as we receive a modest commission: